Gesh901/Aviation-Study/README.md

 ###  1. Importing the data

-To begin, we'll start by importing all the necessary libraries needed for this analysis.
+To begin, we'll import all the necessary libraries needed for this analysis.
 These are listed below:

 - **Pandas** - This library will assist with the manipulation of data in the DataFrame
 - **Numpy** - This library will enable us to compute mathematical and statistical functions.